pfrandsen/golang/articles/etcd-cluster.md

 This article describes how build and run a etcd cluster on Raspberry Pi.
 Snappy Ubuntu Core is used as the base OS on the Pi devices, and it is shown how you can run a etcd cluster directly on the base OS and how to run it using Docker containers.

-Side note: The article markdown source is generated with the following command:
+Side note: The article markdown source is generated with the following command (to embed source code):
 ```sh
 go run build.go < etcd-cluster.src > etcd-cluster.md
 ```